 With a little thought and a consistent approach, you can make social media an integral part of your new business development, repeat business and client care.

-The art in choosing the right social media platform for you is about aligning your business goals with the platforms appropriate for your prospects and the content you are readily able to create.
+The art in choosing the best social media platforms for solicitors is about aligning your business goals with the platforms appropriate for your prospects and the content you are readily able to create.

 I won’t provide you with a long-winded run-down on which platforms to use for your particular audiences.
 Instead, here are a few infographics, courtesy of Spredfast, to give you a taster for a number of the platforms.